3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 Your business plan as a financial advisor exists to help you keep focus and avoid distraction (Kitces, 2015).

 In researching business plans for financial advisors/professionals, this author found extensive evidence that a plan should be a one-page document that is continually reviewed and adjusted over the career span of the financial advisor/professional.
 Having a one-page plan allows the advisor/professional, to capture the essential elements of the business and provides direction and focus (Kitces, 2015).
-The plan will provide the advisor/professional with the direction and focus that is needed to reach the business goals of the practice (Career Employer, 2021).
+A well-developed business plan helps financial advisors take a structured and intentional approach to building and growing their practice, including defining target clients, services, and growth strategies (eMoney Advisor, 2023).
 Another reason for having a business plan is that a client may ask to see your plan.
 A client would ask to see your plan so they can determine: 1) how vested you are in your business, and 2) your level of commitment to their overall financial success (Boswell & Nichols, 2018).
 You always a want leave clients with the impression that you are prepared.

 Business plans for financial advisors/professionals exist throughout the industry, and there are variations among them, but they generally contain similar content.
 For the purpose of this book, we have adapted the six required elements of a one page business plan for financial advisors/professionals from Kitces (2015).